mitre/fieldmanual/sphinx-docs/Plugin-library.md

 To enable a plugin, add it to the `default.yml` file in the `conf/` directory.

 Plugins can also be enabled through the GUI.
-Go to *Advanced -> Configuration* and then click on the `enable` button for the plugin you would like to enable.
+Go to *Advanced -> Configuration* and then click on the 'enable' button for the plugin you would like to enable.

 ## Sandcat (54ndc47)